Agraphobia is surprisingly common and debilitating.

 But for many people, just seeing a picture of a snake or thinking about the top of a skyscraper is paralyzing.

-And its the same with sexually abused phobia.
+And its the same with fear of being sexually abused.
 Sometimes just a passing thought of sexual abuse can set off a panic attack.

 Most of us have some fears but normally they don’t affect our lives.
 Eventually we get past our fears as the mind learns that actually everything is OK.
-But people with severe fears and phobias like agraphobia (which is in fact the formal diagnostic term for sexually abused phobia) are held prisoner by an irrational feeling of panic.
+But people with severe fears and phobias like agraphobia (which is in fact the formal diagnostic term for fear of being sexually abused) are held prisoner by an irrational feeling of panic.

 Most folks with phobias, including agraphobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.